Free energy of the Coulomb gas in the determinantal case on Riemann surfaces: Introduction

 We will be looking for an expansion for $N \to \infty$ of this free energy $\ln \mathcal{Z}_{\beta}$ when $\beta=1$, the so-called determinantal case.
-We will find an asymptotic expansion of the form : where the different terms are explicitly computed.
+We will find an asymptotic expansion of the form: where the different terms are explicitly computed.
+The absence of $\sqrt{N}$ term is consistent with predictions in the determinantal case (see \cite[§9.3]{serfaty2024lecturescoulombrieszgases}).
 Our main result is that the coefficient $b_{0}$ turns out to contain the logarithm of the regularized zeta determinant of the scalar Laplacian.
 When $M=\mathbb{C}$, this term was conjectured to appear by Zabrodin and Wiegmann \cite{Zabrodin_2006}.
 More precisely, they considered a system on the plane of $N$ interacting Coulomb charges subject to a potential $W$.
 In this case, the partition function was where $\Delta_{N}$ is the Vandermonde determinant and $\beta=1/T$ is the inverse temperature.
-They made a prediction for the free energy expansion : with explicit predicted formulae for the different terms of the expansion (see also \cite{Jancovici1994CoulombSS,ExactAsymptCoulombCanForresterTellezWiegmann2015,serfaty2024lecturescoulombrieszgases} for other presentations of this conjecture).
+They made a prediction for the free energy expansion: with explicit predicted formulae for the different terms of the expansion (see also \cite{Jancovici1994CoulombSS,ExactAsymptCoulombCanForresterTellezWiegmann2015,serfaty2024lecturescoulombrieszgases} for other presentations of this conjecture).
 In the case $M=\mathbb{C}$, the first two terms of the expansion have been computed for general $\beta$ and relations with the Gaussian free field have been shown \cite{LebléSerfatyLDP,AmeurHedenmalMakarov2011Fluctuations}.

 Apart from setting $\beta=1$, another simplification in our computation is that we only consider quasi-subharmonic potentials (see Equation \eqref{ConditionV}), as explained above.
 This will correspond to the case where the support of the droplet is the whole Riemann surface instead of a compact domain of $\mathbb{C}$ as in \cite{Zabrodin_2006}.